innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 Enter the complete command using lower-cased characters.

-## Running the Docker container
+## Running the container

-The VCE is accessed from a running Docker container.
-A container is a virtual machine instance created from a previously downloaded Docker container image.
+The VCE is accessed from a running container.
+A container is a virtual machine instance created from a previously downloaded container image.

-The simplest way of running and managing containers is to use the Docker Desktop application.
+One of the simplest way of running and managing containers is to use the Docker Desktop application.

 ### Creating a new container